gomezarroyo/CHSL2019/RNAseq.md

 4) type your tool name and the command (samtools index) and your sample name (KO.bam)

 ```
-Visualize in IGV
+# Visualize in IGV

-Load your IP address on browser
+Load your IP address from your instance on browser
-Then find your BAM file and copy link address
+Then find your BAM file within your instance directories and copy link address
-Go to IGV >> file >> load from URL
+Go to IGV >> file >> load from URL (address from your BAM files)

+#COUNTING AND DIFFERENTIAL GENE EXPRESSION

+Choose a tool for counting.
+In this case we will use Stringtie because it can help you count isoforms as well (as opposed to Deseq or HTseq).

+1) StringTie will help you count but taking into account isoforms instead of just globally adding all transcript levels together.
+2)Some Basic stringie stuff.
+  - Merge all gene structures from all samples
+    - this makes a new reference file that will include transcripts with assembled and potentially novel transcripts
+  - Then re-run against your de novo transcriptome from all samples -- this will help understand count levels of isoforms that may have not been found from sample to sample.
+  3) Then you will get total transcript levels plus isoform transcript levels.